 As per Rule 12, paragraph 1 of the Rules of Procedure of the Governing Council "The Governing Council shall at alternate annual sessions elect from among the Governors a Bureau consisting of a Chairman and two Vice-Chairmen who shall serve for two years and shall hold office until their successors are elected."

-The current Bureau, elected at the thirty-third session of the Governing Council in 2010, is composed of the Chairperson from Cameroon and the Vice-Chairpersons from Belgium and Venezuela.
+The current Bureau, elected at the thirty-ninth session of the Governing Council in 2016, is composed of the Chairperson from India and the Vice-Chairpersons from Finland and Indonesia.